securitypills/securitypills.github.io_source/content/articles/ethernaut.md

 ### 0x2.
 Fallout
 This vulnerability is unlikely to occur on recent versions of Solidity.
 The problem with this contract is a typo in the `Fal1out` function, which can be called by anyone, thus becoming the contract's owner.

+You can read a walthrough for this challenge here
 ### 0x3.
 Coin Flip

 ### 0x4.
 Telephone